 Graduate students will be given the opportunity to report scholarships online when responding to your financial aid offer through MyU.

-Receiving a scholarship may affect the amount of other financial aid you are eligible to receive, and some scholarships are not included in the undergraduate scholarship search.
+Receiving a scholarship may affect the amount of other financial aid you are eligible to receive.
 Find additional scholarship resources below.

 Additional scholarship resources